istio/istio.io/content/en/docs/ops/configuration/traffic-management/network-topologies/index.md

 The [PROXY protocol](https://www.haproxy.org/download/1.8/doc/proxy-protocol.txt) allows for exchanging and preservation of client attributes across multiple proxies without relying on Layer 7 protocols.

-If your external load balancer is configured to use the PROXY protocol, the Istio gateway must also be configured accept PROXY protocol.
+If your external load balancer is configured to use the PROXY protocol, the Istio gateway must also be configured to accept PROXY protocol..
 Enabling this requires adding [Envoy Proxy Protocol filter](https://www.envoyproxy.io/docs/envoy/latest/configuration/listeners/listener_filters/proxy_protocol) using an `EnvoyFilter` applied on the gateway workload.
 For example:

 {{< text yaml >}}
 apiVersion: networking.istio.io/v1alpha3